drupol/not-a-number.io/content/posts/dev/2022-01-01-happy-new-year.md

 However in order to do that, I had to make sure that it was possible to compare two types of iterables.

-There is currently no PHPUnit assertions to assert that two iterables are *the same*.
+However, there is currently no PHPUnit assertions to assert that two iterables are *the same*.
+This is why [loophp/phpunit-iterable-assertions][22] was written.
-This is why a PHPUnit plugin had to be created prior [loophp/phpunit-iterable-assertions][22], which provides PHPUnit assertions to verify that two iterables are *the same*.
+This is a PHPUnit plugin which provides new assertions to assert that two iterables are *the same*.

-Verifying that two iterables are the same means that for each item in both iterables, key and value are the same.
+Asserting that two iterables are the same means that for each item in both iterables, key and value are the same.
-Also, the two iterables should have the same amount of items.
+Also, the iterables should have the same amount of items.

 Creating such a PHPUnit plugin requires the use of a very special iterator, a [`ClosureIterator`][90].
 The `ClosureIterator` iterator is also the heart of [loophp/collection][16].